 The Video Lab is used for recording and editing audio and video.
 Furthermore, the Video Lab is suited for live streaming, green screen shooting, voice-over recording, etc.

 The Department of Musicology offers several rehearsal rooms to its students and staff.
 These rooms are used for individual instrumental practice, group rehearsals, and teaching.
+Important notice: Access to the rehearsal rooms are only for bachelor and master students at the department.

 The MIDI Lab is a multi-purpose facility used for lectures and student projects - touching on subjects varying from composition to music production and programming.
 The room consists of a smaller recording studio, a well-isolated recording room and several student workstations, each equipped with a MIDI keyboard, an audio interface and a microphone.

 The fourMs lab (Music, Mind, Motion, Machines) is a world-class facility with advanced motion capture and sound spatialisation systems.
 The lab is extensively used by researchers at RITMO, but is also open for other researchers at University of Oslo.
+The lab is located at RITMO, Harald Schjeldrups hus.

 The mixing suite at the department of musicology is optimised to offer the best of both analogue and digital technology.